Santa Rita, Pampanga: Dúman

 Ocampo Lansang Delicacies (Turones de Casuy, Sansrival, Uraro).

-Santa Rita is the home of Dúman and Ocampo-Lansang Delicacies (Turones de Casuy, Sansrival, Uraro and other sweets that sell in SM City Malls nationwide).
+Santa Rita is the home of Dúman and Ocampo-Lansang Delicacies (Turones de Casuy, Sansrival, Uraro and other sweets).

 Dúman is made of malagkit rice (lacatan malútû) that is beaten from its husks and toasted in a clay oven.
 To the rest of the country, it may just be plain green rice or even un-popped pinipig.
 But it is a prized seasonal food that can be found during the Christmas season, after the rice harvest in November.
-The younger kernels of rice that don't fall off the husks are colored green.
+The younger kernels of rice that do not fall off the husks are colored green.
 These husks are beaten against a hard surface until they fall off.
 They are then soaked in water, cooked for 30 minutes and then pounded.
 This rigorous process helps release the sweet oils and nuttiness of the rice.

 Families who produce duman rice are called Mágdurúman.
 They pass their methods from generation to generation and have kept to the manual production process.
 Throughout Pampanga, street vendors selling green rice in bilaos or flat baskets are seen.
 These vendors often sell dúman near churches or marketplaces.
 It can be eaten plain and munched on like popcorn.
 It can also be snacked on in spoonfuls with sugar or made into rice cakes.
 Kapampangans also like adding dúman to other dishes like fresh carabao's milk or hot chocolate as a breakfast cereal, or even ice cream.

 Harvested and processed through the end of December, dúman is usually eaten with fresh carabao milk (gátas damúlag) for breakfast or stirred into sucláti (drinking chocolate made with Philippine cacao).
-In Santa Rita, a Pampangan municipality and the epicenter of dúman production, the eagerly awaited specialty is honored annually with its own festival.
+In Santa Rita, dúman is honored annually with its own festival.